cosmos/cosmos-sdk/docs/spec/governance/state.md

 type Procedure struct {
   VotingPeriod      int64               //  Length of the voting period.
 Initial value: 2 weeks MinDeposit        int64               //  Minimum deposit for a proposal to enter voting period.
-  OptionSet         []string            //  Options available to voters. {Yes, No, NoWithVeto, Abstain}
   ProposalTypes     []string            //  Types available to submitters. {PlainTextProposal, SoftwareUpgradeProposal}
   Threshold         rational.Rational   //  Minimum propotion of Yes votes for proposal to pass.
 Initial value: 0.5 Veto              rational.Rational   //  Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.
 Initial value: 1/3